 The current coordination process includes a validation process of requested spectrum assignments.
 In this process, AMS(R)S spectrum requirements should be clearly identified in accordance with RR Article 44 categories 1 to 6.

-HoweverTo date, the coordination process hascould not satisfyied the spectrum requirements of theone AMS(R)S operators.
-No dDissatisfaction with the coordination outcome for an AMS(R)S operator has been raised to everythe level of the operators meeting notifying Administrations resulting in an administration invoking the priority provision of RR No 5.357A.

-One AMS(R)S operator has encountered difficulty several times in the ORM process for access to spectrum since 2003 since their spectrum requirements are treated on an equal basis with the other MSS operators.
-In particular, despite of the priority given by RR No. 5.357A their spectrum requirements were only satisfied for no more than 70% of their needs in the framework of one MLM group (Regions 1 and 3).
-When then considering the additional constraints coming from the other operators in Region 2 the overall resulting assignmentsfor the AMS(R )S network were less than 50%.
+One AMS(R)S operator has encountered difficulty several times in the ORM process for access to spectrum since 2003 since their spectrum requirements are treated on an equal basis with all MSS operators.
+In particular, despite of the priority given by RR No. 5.357A their spectrum requirements were only satisfied for no more than 70% of their justified and agreed spectrum needs in the framework of one MLM group (Regions 1 and 3).
+When then considering the additional constraints coming from the other operators in Region 2 the overall resulting spectrum freely accessible for the AMS(R )S network were less than 50%.
 This is because the spectrum assigned in one MLM group (Regions 1 and 3) is not reusable with the other MLM group (Region 2).

 In the past, at the ORM (Regions 1 and 3) there has not been a consensual agreement on the request of new assignments which resulted in no new assignments being made to any of the operators.
 Hence, as it is important for AMS(R)S safety communications needs to be accommodated in the long-term with stable access to spectrum, the disagreements in the ORM framework which may result in freeze of assigned spectrum between operators can cause undue operational constraints to the AMS(R)S network.